-Note 8 - Operating Lease
+Note 9 - Operating Lease

 The Academy leases a building with the option to purchase from a third party.
-The total lease expense for the year ended June 30, 2019 was \$298,301.
-The future minimum lease payments for this lease are as follows:
+The total lease expense for the year ended June 30, 2020 was \$155,784.
+The Academy exercised their option to purchase the building in 2020, therefore, there is no future lease expenses.